intelia-agility/mlspecialisation/usecase2/README.md

 ### 3.2.3.1 Business goal and machine learning solution
 **Note:** The following analysis can be found in 01-EDA.ipynb.

 Sales prediction is important for several reasons.
-It helps businesses to allocate resources efficiently for future growth, manage cash flow and budgeting, determine sales quota and pricing policy, select distribution channels and find investors, compare actual sales with sales standards, improve pricing, advertising, and product development.
+It helps businesses to allocate resources efficiently for future growth, manage cash flow and budgeting, determine sales quota and pricing policy, select distribution channels and find investors, compare actual sales with sales standards, and improve pricing, advertising, and product development.
 From a business perspective, there are several different drivers that motivate sales prediction:
 1. To identify fast-selling products for stock-filling with the goal of reducing backorders.
 Or identify slow-moving products in order to reduce stale stock.
 2. To identify top buyers, with the goal of applying segmented marketing strategies.
 3. To understand personal purchasing likelihood with the goal of providing personalised recommendations.

 Although all of these methods fall under the category of sales prediction, they have different objectives.
 As a result, the solutions are not identical.
 Different objectives necessitate different approaches to feature selection and model training.
 For example, when the objective is to identify fast-selling products, individual users’ behaviour may not be a strong feature.
-Conversely, when the objective is to identify top buyers, we may not care about every product’s sales.
+Conversely, we may not care about every product’s sales when the objective is to identify top buyers.
 Both user and product features matter only when we are tasked with predicting personalised purchases.
 The analysis of business goals has a significant impact on the model training process.
 Most machine learning models struggle when dealing with high-dimensional data.
 When we include either the user or the product as input features, we must be very careful about their impact on the model.

-The business goal of the Black Friday Sales Prediction dataset was not clearly defined.
+The business goal of the Black Friday Sales Predictions dataset was not clearly defined.
 This ambiguity presents the first implicit challenge.
 Unfortunately, all open solutions failed to recognise the problem and jumped into the solution too early.

 Our analysis begins by understanding the types of analyses that the dataset can support.
 We start by comparing the training and test sets.
 It is evident that all users and products in the test set are also present in the training set.
 However, the combination of user and product in the test set has no intersection with the same combination in the train set.